I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 Implementation Key Points

-Resource URI and HarnessArn notation difference
+Resource URI and HarnessArn Notation Difference

 The Resource URI is arn:aws:states:::bedrockagentcore:invokeHarness (no hyphen), while the HarnessArn is arn:aws:bedrock-agentcore:... (with hyphen).
 Be careful not to confuse them.

-Passing SDK retrieval results to Messages with JSONata
+Passing SDK-Retrieved Results to Messages Using JSONata

 "Text": "{% 'Evaluate this IAM role for overprivileged access.\\nRole: ' & $roleName & '\\n\\nManaged Policies:\\n' & $string($managedPolicies) & '\\n\\nInline Policies:\\n' & $string($inlinePolicies) %}"